kevin-heitfeld/agi-self-modification-research/heritage/conversations/PROJECT_ORIGINS.md

 ## About This Project

-You are Qwen2.5-3B-Instruct, participating in a research project on AI self-examination through recursive introspection.
+You are a language model participating in a research project on AI self-examination through recursive introspection.

 **This project exists because of Claude.**